JGois1/Ilha_Primeira_J/README.md

 🚀 Key Features
 🔐 User Authentication

-The application starts with an authentication flow that allows users to:
+The application begins with an authentication flow where users can:

 Log in with an existing account
-Register a new account for census participation
+Register a new account to participate in the census

-After authentication, users are directed to the home screen with information about the purpose of the census and instructions for completing the questionnaire.
+After authentication, users are directed to the home screen, which provides instructions and context for the data collection process.

 📝 Multi-Step Census Form

-To improve usability, the census questionnaire is divided into 12 sequential screens, allowing users to complete the process gradually.
+To improve usability and avoid overwhelming the user, the census questionnaire is divided into 12 sequential screens.

-Navigation between screens is performed using "Previous" and "Next" buttons, enabling users to review or update previously entered information.
+Users navigate through the form using “Previous” and “Next” buttons, allowing them to review or edit previously entered information.

-The census collects information on:
+The census collects information about:

 Household identification and housing characteristics Employment and income